danderson/pixiecore/README.api.md

 as flags, and it serves those for all boot requests it receives.
 Unlike Pixiecore's builtin static mode, the sample server can only boot one initrd image.

+## Deprecated features

+### Kernel commandline as a string

+The `cmdline` parameter returned by the API server can also be a plain string instead of an object.
+That string is the full verbatim commandline to be passed to the booting kernel.

+This form was replaced by the object form to allow Pixiecore to do additional processing of the commandline before passing it to the booting kernel - specifically to allow for URL translation and proxying.